-Late blight is a fungal disease that can infect tomato and potato plants.
+Late blight is a fungus disease that can infect tomato and potato plants.
 The disease spreads rapidly and will likely destroy the infected plant in a few days.
 Wind- and water-borne fungal spores can quickly spread to other plants—including eggplants, and peppers.

 Late blight commonly strikes when nights are cool and moist and days are warm and humid.